-A termite inspection and treatment can cost hundreds of dollars, so as such, you might be tempted to do it yourself.
+A termite inspection and treatment can cost hundreds of dollars which might tempt you to do it yourself.
 But it’s worth asking – are DIY Termite Inspections and Treatment a good idea?

-In this blog, we will examine that very question to give you an answer.
+In this blog, we examine that very question to give you an answer.

 A DIY inspection is harder than it looks